aadxya/Hotel-Price-Analysis-Prediction/README.md

 The approach focuses on **interpretable analysis and practical insights**, reflecting real-world pricing systems.

-## Dataset PreparatioN
+## Dataset Preparation

-- Data was cleaned and processed using SQL
+- Prepared and structured the dataset using SQL for initial filtering and aggregation
-- All the datasets for each notebook was prepared using SQL
+- Verified the dataset for missing values and duplicates before proceeding with analysis
 ---

 ## Project Structure